djaus2/IoTSysInfo/README.md

 # IoTSysInfo
-A Universal Windows App that mimicks the web portal* a Windows 10 IoT device.
+A Universal Windows App that mimicks the web portal* to a Windows 10 IoT device.
 (Both versions now uploaded)

+## Platforms:
+Windows 10 IoT, Windows 10 Desktop, Windows 10 Phone(Version 2 of app)

 # About
 A *Windows 10 IoT* device has a *web portal* in which you can view various aspects of the running device.
 You can also set some aspects.
 The readable status items are accessed via the portal gain this access through *REST* calls from *JavaScript*.
 This app uses the same APIs and accesses them through *REST*.
 As the responses are in *JSON* format, the app **recursively** parses the respone to generate the inormation to be displayed.